Top 11 Communication Skills and How You Can Improve Them

 Therefore, make use of visual elements when you can to enhance your communication.

-What makes good communication?
+What makes communication good?

-Good communication is all about effective and meaningful exchange of information.
+Good communication is all about effective and meaningful exchange of information

 It entails being able to convey your thoughts and ideas clearly, while also being a good listener.
 Good communication creates a positive and respectful environment for open dialogue.